 Three-Part Shoulder Dropset Finisher

-Shoulders are one of the only muscle groups that are comprised of mixed fiber-types.
-Meaning they respond well to a combination of heavy strength work and strength-endurance rep ranges.
-This finisher focuses more on strength-endurance and is the perfect way to end your shoulder and arm day with a serious, steady burn.
+Shoulders are one of the only muscle groups that are made up of mixed fiber types, meaning they respond well to a combination of heavy strength work and strength-endurance rep ranges.
+This finisher focuses more on strength endurance and is the perfect way to end your shoulder and arm day with a serious, steady burn.

-Step One: Choose a pair of relatively light dumbbells (We recommend starting with 10s or 15s the first time you try this).
+Step 1: Choose a pair of relatively light dumbbells (we recommend starting with 10s or 15s the first time you try this).

-Step Two: Perform 15 reps of lateral raises, followed immediately by 15 reps of front raises, followed immediately by 15 reps of overhead press.
+Step 2: Perform 15 reps of a lateral raise, followed immediately by 15 reps of a front raise, followed immediately by 15 reps of an overhead press.

-Step Three: Rest for 90 seconds after the first round is complete and try to do the entire circuit one more time.
+Step 3: Rest for 90 seconds after the first round is complete and try to do the entire circuit one more time.